OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

       All FAT structures will be aligned to 4k (for Advanced Format HDDs).
       This can be turned off by /noaf key.

-      HPFS format is fully functional too (note, that QSINIT unable to read and write HPFS, only able to format it).
+      HPFS format is fully functional too (note, that QSINIT unable to write on HPFS, only read and format it).
 HPFS requires code page, by default 850 used, but it can be selected in "chcp" command from a short list of available in QSINIT.

     * possibility of launching boot sector from any of primary or logical partitions.
 Command: